Loose coupling: Other forms

 Computer programming languages having notions of either functions as the core module (see Functional programming) or functions as objects provide excellent examples of loosely coupled programming.
 Functional languages have patterns of Continuations, Closure, or generators.
-See Clojure and Lisp as examples of function programming languages.
+See Clojure and Lisp as examples of functional programming languages.
 Object-oriented languages like Smalltalk and Ruby have code blocks, whereas Eiffel has agents.
 The basic idea is to objectify (encapsulate as an object) a function independent of any other enclosing concept (e.g. decoupling an object function from any direct knowledge of the enclosing object).
 See First-class function for further insight into functions as objects, which qualifies as one form of first-class function.

-So, for example, in an object-oriented language, when a function of an object is referenced as an object (freeing it from having any knowledge of its enclosing host object) the new function object can be passed, stored, and called at a later time.
+For example, in an object-oriented language, when a function of an object is referenced as an object (freeing it from having any knowledge of its enclosing host object) the new function object can be passed, stored, and called at a later time.
 Recipient objects (to whom these functional objects are given) can safely execute (call) the contained function at their own convenience without any direct knowledge of the enclosing host object.
 In this way, a program can execute chains or groups of functional objects, while safely decoupled from having any direct reference to the enclosing host object.

 Phone numbers are an excellent analog and can easily illustrate the degree of this decoupling.

-For example: Some entity provides another with a phone number to call to get a particular job done.
+For example, some entity provides another with a phone number to get a particular job done.
 When the number is called, the calling entity is effectively saying, "Please do this job for me."
 The decoupling or loose coupling is immediately apparent.
-The entity receiving the number to call may have no knowledge of where the number came from (e.g. a reference to the supplier of the number).
+The entity receiving the number may have no knowledge of where the number came from (e.g. a reference to the supplier of the number).
 On the other side, the caller is decoupled from specific knowledge of who they are calling, where they are, and knowing how the receiver of the call operates internally.

 Carrying the example a step further, the caller might say to the receiver of the call, "Please do this job for me.
 Call me back at this number when you are finished."
 The 'number' being offered to the receiver is referred to as a "Call-back".
 Again, the loose coupling or decoupled nature of this functional object is apparent.
 The receiver of the call-back is unaware of what or who is being called.
 It only knows that it can make the call and decides for itself when to call.
 In reality, the call-back may not even be to the one who provided the call-back in the first place.
 This level of indirection is what makes function objects an excellent technology for achieving loosely coupled programs.